 Let’s say you’ve been a homeowner for 15 years, raised children in your home, held down a good and steady job in the community, made memories to last a lifetime, and cared meticulously for your home over the years.
 As time has passed, you’ve either outgrown the home as you have welcomed new babies or are ready to downsize as your children have moved out and grown up.
 Maybe after all those long years of hard work, it’s time to retire in a comfortable climate that promotes the desired lifestyle of laying by the pool, golfing, shopping, and visiting grandchildren.
 Or perhaps you are ready to upgrade your starter home.
-Whatever your circumstances, Sacramento property management company, RPM SAC-METRO, urges homeowners to carefully consider the decision of renting out your home versus selling.
+Whatever your circumstances, Sacramento property management company, RPM Select, urges homeowners to carefully consider the decision of renting out your home versus selling.

 Principal, Interest, Down Payments, and Closing Costs